hybridsjs/hybrids/docs/store/model.md

 #### Metadata

 If the listing requires additional metadata (like pagination, offset, etc.), you should create a separate model definition with a nested array of required models.
-It's likely that you should set `loose` option for the relation to the base model, as a change of the model instance might invalidate order or appearance in the result list.
+You should likely set the `loose` option for the relation to the base model, as a change of the model instance might invalidate the order of appearance in the result list.

 ```javascript
 const TodoList = {